 All materials used in the exhibit area must conform to local fire ordinances and be in accordance with regulations established by the National Association of Fire Underwriters.
 All displays are subject to inspection by the Fire Prevention Bureau.
 Aisles must be kept clear at all times.
 Fire stations and fire extinguisher equipment are not to be covered or obstructed in any manner.

-During the registration process US physicians will be asked to provide their National Provider Identifier (NPI) number.
+During the registration process, US physicians will be asked to provide their National Provider Identifier (NPI) number.

 The purpose of an exhibit is to further the education of attendees through product and service displays and demonstrations.
-Sales and order taking are permitted, provided all transactions are conducted in a manner consistent with the professional nature of the meeting.
-Products for sale must be the exhibitors’ own unaltered products, and the products or services must be pertinent to the attendees’ professional interests.
+Sales and order-taking are permitted provided all transactions are conducted in a manner consistent with the professional nature of the meeting.
+Products for sale must be the exhibitors’ own unaltered products and the products or services must be pertinent to the attendees’ professional interests.
 CRF reserves the right to restrict sales activities that it deems inappropriate or unprofessional.
 Exhibitors must comply with all sales tax requirements.
 Exhibitors selling or taking orders during the meeting must adhere to all business license and sales and use tax regulations, which vary from state to state.

 General security guard service will be provided during the course of the exhibition period.
-However, neither the security guard service nor CRF will be responsible for loss of or damage to any property, regardless of the reason for the loss or damage.
+However, neither the security guard service nor CRF will be responsible for loss of or damage to any property regardless of the reason for the loss or damage.
 Exhibitors must make provisions for safeguarding their goods, materials, equipment, and display at all times.
-Exhibitors wishing to hire security guard services for their booth need to complete the security form included in the Exhibitor Service Kit.
+Exhibitors wishing to hire security guard services for their booth need to complete the security form included in the Exhibitor Service Manual.

 The subletting, assigning, or apportioning of the whole or any part of the rented space by any exhibitor is prohibited.
 Contracted exhibitors may not permit any other party to exhibit in its space any goods other than those manufactured or distributed by the contracting exhibitor or permit the solicitation of business by others within the exhibitor’s booth.
 Companies may promote multiple company divisions.
 However, a company may only promote one division for every 100 square feet of booth space.

 The Booth Space Contract is a binding contract when signed and submitted to CRF and indicates the applicant’s willingness to abide by all contract terms, conditions, and general rules and regulations listed in this digital prospectus, as well as such additional rules and regulations that CRF deems necessary to ensure the success of TCT.
-These terms and conditions may be amended at any time by CRF, and all amendments, upon publication, shall be equally binding on all parties affected by them as the original regulations.
+These terms and conditions may be amended at any time by CRF and all amendments, upon publication, shall be equally binding on all parties affected by them as the original regulations.
 The signer of the application also agrees to share the terms and conditions with all exhibiting company representatives who attend TCT.

-Tipping is not permitted under any circumstance, and any requests for additional compensation should be reported to Meeting Management immediately.
+Tipping is not permitted under any circumstance and any requests for additional compensation should be reported to meeting management immediately.